 Step 3: Complete Your Doctorate Degree

 There are two doctoral degrees accepted for clinical psychologist licensing: Doctor of Psychology (PsyD) or Doctor of Philosophy in Psychology (PhD in Psychology).
-Basically, the difference is a PsyD is concerned primarily in the straightforward practice of psychology while the PhD in Psychology is for students interested in academia and research as well as clinical practice.
+The difference is that a PsyD is concerned primarily in the straightforward practice of psychology and the PhD in Psychology is for students interested in academia and research, as well as clinical practice.
 Both are intense programs, but the PhD in Psychology has a higher standard of acceptance as well as a more difficult curriculum.
 During your doctoral program you will most likely focus on one or more areas of specialization as set forth by the American Psychological Association (APA).

 Step 4: Finish Your Required Field Experience